Ashes of Love (TV series): Synopsis

 Jin Mi (Yang Zi) is a carefree grape sprite of the Flower Realm whose true identity is that of the daughter of the former Flower Immortal, Zifen (Zhang Yanyan), and the Water Immortal, Luo Lin (Wang Renjun).
 Born as her mother was dying, Zifen foresaw a love tragedy would effect Jin Mi in the first ten thousand years of her life and so gave Jin Mi an elixir to make her unable to love.
-Zifen orders her daughter be raised in secret and be allowed to live a carefree life, Zifen passes away.
+Zifen orders that her daughter be raised in secret and allowed to live a carefree life, and then she passes away.
 Jin Mi once attempted to run away from the water mirror along with her friend Rourou(Furou Meiqi) who died protecting Jin Mi and has since been turned into a succulent plant.
 Saved from the beast Qiongqi (Hu Mianyang) by Lord Puchi (Liao Jingfeng), Jin Mi is told that a high immortal of the Heavenly Realm might be able to revive her friend Rourou.

 Fire Immortal Xufeng (Deng Lun) is the son of the Heavenly Emperor Taiwei (He Zhonghua) and Heavenly Empress Tuyao (Kathy Chow).
 Widely regarded as a God of War, Xufeng harbors no real ambition of replacing his father as Emperor despite his mother's insistence and has no desire to compete with his older brother Run Yu (Luo Yunxi), or to secure his position as Crown Prince by marrying Princess Sui He (Wang Yi Fei) of the Bird Tribe whom he views as a sister.
 He accidentally disturbs Jin Mi's isolation when he is attacked during his Nirvana that Phoenixes must undertake, and crashes through the Flower Realm's water mirror.
 Jin Mi helps to restore Xufeng to life by feeding him an elixir which she had cultivated for hundreds of years and as repayment requests that the Xufeng take her to the Heavenly Realm in the hopes of restoring her friend.